Skip to main content

 Tools

-The Bugsee MCP server exports the following tools for AI agents:
+The Bugsee MCP server exports three read-only tools.

 list_applications